Acupuncture and acupressure points for the pancreas are convenient to use when it comes to improving your pancreas health.

-Acupuncture involves treating the body using sterile needles, which get inserted through the skin at various points in the body to stimulate certain areas.
-This stimulation is believed to increase and boost the body's natural painkiller to relieve discomfort.
+Acupuncture involves treating the body by using sterile needles, which get inserted through the skin at various points of the body to stimulate certain areas.
+This stimulation is believed to increase and boost the body’s natural painkiller mechanism to relieve the discomfort.

-Acupressure is the same technique as acupuncture, only that it doesn't involve needles.
-This technique is based on the concept of Qi, which flows via "meridians" in the body.
+Acupressure is the same technique as acupuncture, only that it doesn’t involve needles.
+This technique is also based on the concept of Qi, which flows via “meridians” in the body.
+It’s safer and more convenient to practice for people who do not have enough knowledge as a professional chinese medicine doctor or acupuncturist.
 Specific meridian points can be stimulated to treat unhealthy pancreases and to alleviate the symptoms of diabetes.

 Acupoint: Liv-3 (Other Names: Liver-3/Tai Chong/Supreme Rush)

-When your pancreas fails to function properly, you'll experience bloating, indigestion, fatigue, and vomiting.
-Stimulation of the third liver meridian will induce pancreases and liver detoxification and increase insulin levels in people suffering from diabetes.
+When your pancreas fails to function properly, you’ll experience abdominal pains, bloating, indigestion, fatigue, and vomiting.
+Stimulation of Liv-3 will induce pancreases and liver detoxification and increase insulin levels to relieve people’s suffering from diabetes.

 Acupoint: ST-36 (Other Names: Stomach-36/Zu San Li/Leg Three Miles)

-This point helps in solving issues involving the stomach, pancreases, and spleen.
+This point helps in solving issues involving the stomach, pancreas, and spleen.
 It improves digestion and eases digestive disturbances such as bloating, nausea, vomiting, and constipation.

 Acupoint: SP-6 (Other Names: Spleen-6/San Yin Jiao/Three Intersection)

-Acupuncture and Acupressure may be a great way to improve pancreas health and stimulate insulin production without experiencing side effects.
-However, it's wise to consult your doctor before beginning any new treatment.
+Acupuncture and Acupressure may be a great complementary way to improve pancreas health and stimulate insulin production without experiencing side effects.
+However, we do not recommend only using this technique to control your blood sugar level if it’s much below or beyond the blood sugar standard.
+If you feel quite uncomfortable, it’s wise to consult your doctor before beginning any new treatment.

 - Acupressure For High Blood Pressure